-A Document may use a Capped Collection by specifying max_documents and max_size in the meta dictionary. max_documents is the maximum number of documents that is allowed to be stored in the collection, and max_size is the maximum size of the collection in bytes. max_size is rounded up to the next multiple of 256 by MongoDB internally and mongoengine before.
-Use also a multiple of 256 to avoid confusions.
-If max_size is not specified and max_documents is, max_size defaults to 10485760 bytes (10MB).
+A Document may use a Capped Collection by specifying max_documents and max_size in the meta dictionary. max_documents is the maximum number of documents that is allowed to be stored in the collection, and max_size is the maximum size of the collection in bytes.
+If max_size is not specified and max_documents is, max_size defaults to 10000000 bytes (10MB).

 Indexes may be created by specifying indexes in the meta dictionary.
 The value should be a list of field names or tuples of field names.
-Index direction may be specified by prefixing the field names with a + or sign.
+Index direction may be specified by prefixing the field names with a + or - sign.

-Automatic index creation can be disabled by specifying auto_create_index in the meta dictionary.
+Automatic index creation can be disabled by specifying attr:auto_create_index in the meta dictionary.
 If this is set to False then indexes will not be created by MongoEngine.
 This is useful in production systems where index creation is performed as part of a deployment system.